realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 ## Combo Box Edit Mode

 The ComboBox edit mode requires a cell with a list or tuple expression of two or more items.
-The first item must be a mapping of string key.
-There is no requirement on the value type.
-The second item must be a string object.
+If the first item is a mapping of string to anything, then the second item must be a string key of the mapping.
+If the first item is a sequence of string, then the second item can be either a string or an integer index of the sequence.
 When the ComboBox edit mode is activated, the cell will only show the second string item as the content.
-When the cell is edited by double clicking, or keyboard enter, it shows a ComboBox widget populated with the first item's string keys.
+When the cell is edited by double clicking, or keyboard enter, it shows a ComboBox widget populated with the first item's string keys if it's a mapping, or simply the first item if it's a string list.
 When the user choose an item, the second item will be assigned the selected string.
 If there is a third callable item in the cell expression, it will be invoked on value change with arguments `callable(cell_address, seq)`, where